wikimedia/sandbox/README.md

 You can make test changes and experiment with Wikimedia Gerrit in this repository!
 Don't worry about messing this repository up; it is meant for testing.
-Demo Gerrit Eyalg Guy As well
+Demo Gerrit Eyalg Guy && Omer As well
 # Helful links
 44
 - Overview regarding Gerrit and MediaWiki: [Gerrit](https://www.mediawiki.org/wiki/Gerrit)